AnubhavBangari3/HandTracking/README.md

 # HandTracking
-Hand Tracking in openCV by using mediapipe library
+Hand Tracking using openCV by using mediapipe library